Signed in as:

 Waiting for the dream candidate to apply is not recruiting - especially in a job market where finding good, qualified help is very difficult.
 You need to find candidates who might not be actively looking for a new job but are interested in the right opportunity.
 You need to be active both online and in your professional commuity at association meetings for example.

 Together we will create a simple scorecard that allows the interviewing team to be fair and consistent in the hiring process.
 The scorecard will rank the must-have and nice to have knowledge, skills and abilities and also include the company values.
 Why hiring someone who doesn't fit the company culture?

 Candidates will be pre-screened online, with a few go/ no-go questions pre-determined.
 The HR Lady will conduct virtual interviews and provide you with interview questions (such as these) as well as the notes of the virtual interviews so your interview team can prepare for the in-person interviews.
 I can also prep your managers on interviewing do's/ don'ts.

 The selection and hiring process team will use the scorecard.
 This will remove unintentional bias from the process while choosing the best candidate for the job.
 You want the person who has the knowledge, skills, abilities and the right attitude that is necessary to be succesful at your company, long term.

-Post your job ad on your preferred advertising site(s) such as Indeed, LinkedIn, Zip recruiter, etc.
+Have Wendy post your ad (you will be charged for any associated fee's), OR you post your job ad on your preferred advertising site(s) such as Indeed, LinkedIn, Zip recruiter, etc.